Hoanghung0603/2048/README.md

 # 2048 Game using C++ and SDL2.0

-This is a project about the 2048 game using C++ and SDL2.0.
+This is a project about the 2048 game using C++ and SDL2.0 (include SDL_image and SDL_mixer).
 It is a popular puzzle game which is suitable for any age.
 ![2048](https://user-images.githubusercontent.com/125201219/236513254-18b7c3ab-3d76-4f87-972e-423277db8314.png)
 ## Game Rules